lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

     Figure 7: The image with an added marker with the modified label and color.

-**2.6.** Lastly, it is possible to overlay footprints from various observatories and intruments directly onto the image.
+**2.6.
+Overlay Footprints from Various Observatories and Instruments.** Lastly, it is possible to overlay footprints from various observatories and intruments directly onto the image.
 Click the last icon under the "Layers" section.
 Select "IRAC36" from the "Add Spitzer footprint" option, "WFC3/UVIS" from the "Add HST footprint" option, and "NIRCam" from the "Add JWST prelim. footprint" option.
 All three footprints will appear on the image.
 Adjust their positions, angles, labels, label locations, and colors as desired in the "Manipulate Overlay Display" section as described in Step 2.5.

 .. figure:: /_static/portal_tut06_step02f.png
     :name: portal_tut06_step02f